 In a decision dated 2 November 2011, the Turkish Competition Board resolved to initiate an investigation against 12 banks operating in Turkey to determine whether they have acted in concert and violated Turkish competition laws in respect of interest rates and fees applicable to deposits, loans and credit card services that they offer.
 As part of this investigation, the Competition Board investigated the Bank and two of its subsidiaries, GPS and Garanti Mortgage.
 The Competition Board announced its fines on 8 March 2013, with the Bank and such subsidiaries being fined TL 213 million, and on 16 August 2013 the Bank paid three quarters of this administrative penalty (i.e., TL 160.04 million), in accordance with the provisions of law permitting a 25% reduction if paid within 30 days after the Bank's receipt of the final decision (which was received on 17 July 2013).
 Notwithstanding this payment, the Bank filed an annulment action before the 2nd Administration Court of Ankara, which action was rejected.
-The Bank has appealed the court's decision of rejection; however, the 13th Chamber of the Council of State has also rejected the appeal.
-On 1 July 2016, the Bank requested the revision of such decision from the Council of
+The Bank has appealed the court's decision of rejection; however, the Council of State has also rejected the appeal.
+On 1 July 2016, the Bank requested the revision of such decision.

-State, Plenary Session of Administrative Law Chambers.
 As of the date of this Base Prospectus, the lawsuit is pending.